ryan-mcclue/unsw/comp3331/wk2/week2.md

-3rd party cookies (different to domain you are on, e.g. could be an image provider) allows sites to track you improve page load times with protocol enhancements, content providing location and caching HTTP1.0 one TCP connection per resource served (incurs RTT penalty of 3-way handshake for TCP) HTTP1.1 had one persistent TCP connection (allows pipelining, i.e. sending multiple objects one after the other without waiting for response)
+3rd party cookies (different to domain you are on, e.g. could be an image provider) allows sites to track you improve page load times with protocol enhancements, content providing location and caching HTTP1.0 one TCP connection per resource served (incurs RTT penalty of 3-way handshake for TCP) HTTP1.1 introduced persistent TCP connection (allows pipelining, i.e. sending multiple objects one after the other without waiting for response)
-Further prevents the 3-way handshake 2xRTT for each object, incurring this only for first object (possibly may incur more burden on server maintaining this connection) ISPs may install 'web caches' which are web proxy servers to increase load times.
+The 'Keep-Alive' header sets the parameters for this persistence Further prevents the 3-way handshake 2xRTT for each object, incurring this only for first object (possibly may incur more burden on server maintaining this connection) ISPs may install 'web caches' which are web proxy servers to increase load times.
 HTTP 'conditional GET', i.e. if-modified-since header HTTP2.0 decreases delay in multi-object responses (e.g. small object may be head-of-line blocked by larger object). objects divided into frames, so send say 16 bytes increments

 Without HTTPS, passwords just in base64 (binary-to-text)